Salad Bars to Schools

 Salad bar equipment

-- One portable 72″ salad bar with five-wells, including tray rails and sneeze guards
+- Salad bar, including tray rails and sneeze guards

 Staff Training